-Clover is a vastly important agricultural crop, it feeds livestock, restores nitrogen in the soil, and flowers for a thousand million bees that make clover honey.
+Clover is a very important agricultural crop; it feeds livestock, restores nitrogen in the soil, and flowers for a thousand million bees that make clover honey.

 There are about 300 different species of clover that grow all around the world, and grazing animals love it.
-People don't really eat it.
-Although the young fresh flowers are said to be pleasant, we love it for other reasons.
+People don't really eat it, although children sometimes snack on the young flowers, but people generally appreciate it for other reasons.

-But behind the façade of luck and mythological symbolism, clover works hard for people, animals, and other plants.
-Its ability to fix nitrogen in the soil is perhaps its most esoteric yet necessary function.
+Behind the façade of luck and mythological symbolism, clover works hard for people, animals, and other plants.
+Its ability to fix nitrogen in the soil is perhaps its most esoteric, yet necessary function.

 Nitrogen is an essential element to life on earth.